Fishers of Men Ministries

 Who Was Samuel?

 Samuel was a transitional character in the Bible as Israel's last Judge and first Prophet.
-He would be called by God to anoint King David in whose line would be Jesus of Nazareth, God's Messiah and our Lord and Savior.
+He would be called by God to anoint King David in whose line would be Jesus of Nazareth, God's Messiah and Christ and our Lord and Savior.

 Select from Blog Index